-If the machine itself is properly balanced but it’s still walking across the room ('walking' is – incredibly – the technical term for an overly-mobile washing machine.
-What imagination!) then it’s time to look at the way you fill it.
+If the machine itself is properly balanced but it’s still walking across the room ('walking' is – incredibly – the technical term for an overly-mobile washing machine) then it’s time to look at the way you fill it.
 You should try to distribute the load of washing evenly inside the drum.

 For example, don’t put a single pair of heavy jeans in with a few t-shirts.
 While most people are aware that they shouldn’t overload a washing machine, it’s not as commonly known that you shouldn’t wash just a single, heavy item.